whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/Getting_started_writing_some_code.md

   types](https://m.ensembl.org/info/website/upload/gff3.html) like integers and floats - to pass the tests you also have to get the types right.

 - The last three rows of the test use the `ID` and `Parent` fields.
-If you [examine the data](What_gene_annotation_data_looks_like.md) you'll see these aren't columns in GFF3, but instead live inside the complicated `attributes` column.
-The test above is asking that you pull these out into new columns.
+If you [examined the data](What_gene_annotation_data_looks_like.md) you'll know these aren't seperate columns in GFF3, but instead live inside the `attributes` column.
+So somehow you'll have to pull these out into new columns.

 **More hints:**